vovapasko/dmc-front/techdoc.md

 ## Resume

-My dear friend its not over
+My dear friend its not over, its only start of very wonderful adventure in angular world.

 # Synchronization